Fairgreen International School opened September 2018, and is an IB continuum school, integrating sustainability into its academic programmes.

 “Fairgreen International School has been designed... to develop articulate, caring, global citizens.
 Innovation and creativity are non-negotiables, with children encouraged to be courageous and to think differently.”

-Mr. Scott is backed up by quite a weighty leadership team that also includes Chris Perry, (who joined the school from an OFSTED rated outstanding British primary school in Liverpool, England where he was Headteacher).
+Mr. Scott is backed up by quite a weighty leadership team.
 The curriculum coordinator, David Gerber is the lead PYP coordinator for all IB schools in the UAE.
-Two further new hires joined the leadership team in September 2020, Seema Desai, MYP Principal (who joined the school from Kent College Dubai) and PYP Principal Matt Greenwood who was latterly an assistant Principal in Worcestershire, UK.
+Two further new hires joined the leadership team in September 2019, Seema Desai, MYP Principal (who joined the school from Kent College Dubai) and PYP Principal Matt Greenwood who was latterly an assistant Principal in Worcestershire, UK.

 Fairgreen International School follows the IB continuum, but with a very specific focus on sustainability.